Sadxikshya/Kusom-hackathon/README.md

-Me and My Team made this project for KUSOM Hackathon 2024.
+Collaborated with my team to make this project for KUSOM Hackathon 2024.